 2. The Employer agrees to obtain the employee's response about whether he or she will contest the tentative nonconfirmation as soon as possible after the Employer receives the tentative nonconfirmation.
-Only the employee may determine whether he or she will contest the tentative nonconfirmation.
+Only the employee may determine whether he or she will contest the tentative Page 11 of 19 E-Verify MOU for Employers Using an E-Verify Employer Agent | Revision Date 06/01/13 nonconfirmation.